alexachcar11/COMP361-f2021-hexanome-10-copy/README.md

 ## How to send message through the network
 * Create a __Action.java class in networksrc.
 It implements Action.
 * The constructor needs to take a parameter String senderName and save it in a senderName field.
 You can add more fields but they need to be serializable objects
 * Implement isValid and execute.
-The network will call these on the server so only use classes/methods that are already in serversrc.
+The network will call these on the server so only use classes/methods that are already in serversrc (very important!!! don't even import clientsrc)
 * Send an ACK to the client in execute():
 ```
 // send an ACK to all clients in the game